alexschimpf/fastapi-versionizer/README.md

 ## Credit
 This was inspired by [fastapi_versioning](https://github.com/DeanWay/fastapi-versioning).
-This project fixes some of the issues with `fastapi_versioning` and adds some additional features.
+This project addresses issues with `fastapi_versioning` and adds some additional features.

 ## Installation
 `pip install fastapi-versionizer`